 The Abaya

-The Abaya holds a significant place in Turkish clothing, symbolizing modesty and elegance.
+The Abaya holds a significant place in Turkish clothes, symbolizing modesty and elegance.
 These flowing cloaks are valued for their practicality and grace, serving as essential wearables.

 Crafted from lightweight textiles such as cotton or linen, each Abaya provides comfort while maintaining modesty.
 Its loose-fitting silhouette allows for ease of movement, suitable for various occasions.